 - Takana (see Pickled Mustard Greens Fried Rice (Takana Chahan))

-Other Popular Recipes for Japanese Rice Dishes
+Other Popular Japanese Rice Dishes

 - Japanese Garlic Fried Rice